JobenNC/yarnSpin/README.md

 # yarnSpin

-This project will stories from fanfiction.net and uses the python Natural Language Toolkit to turn them into mad libs.
+This program scrapes stories from fanfiction.net and uses the python Natural Language Toolkit to turn them into mad libs.